pbiscaye/IntroDataScienceEcon2025/README.md

 # Introduction to Data Science for Economists

-This site hosts materials for my Data Science for Development Economics course at the Universite Clermont Auvergne.
-Contact me at <pbiscaye@berkeley.edu> for more information.
+This site hosts materials for my Data Science for Development Economics course at the Université Clermont Auvergne.
+Contact me at <pierre.biscaye@uca.fr> for more information.

 **Key documents**
 - [Syllabus](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/Syllabus_Biscaye_DataScience.pdf)